brookite/pyvcard/README.md

 # pyvcard

-## Description:
 pyvcard is a light and convenience library for interacting with vCard files.
-This library can parse, build, convert, perform vCard validation
+This library can parse, build, convert, perform vCard validation.
+Supports vCard 2.1, 3.0, 4.0 (RFC 2426, RFC 6350)

 Advantages:

 * vCard parsing
 * Supported JSON (jCard), XML (xCard), CSV parsing and converting
 * vCard object representation
 * vCard building

-* Searching in vCard object included
+* Searching in vCard object included support

 __Python 3.6+ recommended.
 WARNING: pyvcard is in early alpha.
 It may be unstable__